 1. If you crave chocolate.

 In your distress, resist the urge to reach for a Snickers or Hershey Bar.
 These are packaged in plastic, filled with nasty ingredients and you know you deserve better.
 Don’t settle.
-Go to a candy store or hit the bulk aisles where you can buy some quality zero-waste chocolate, or treat yourself to a chocolate ice-cream cone at an ice-cream parlor.
+Go to a candy store or hit the bulk aisles where you can buy some quality zero-waste chocolate, or treat yourself to a chocolate ice-cream cone at an ice cream parlor.
 In the wake of your breakup, if you need to expend lots of nervous energy, try baking this flourless chocolate coconut and black bean cake.

 2. If you crave something stronger.

 Chances are you will see your breakup coming so this gives you a little time to plan.
-I have never measured the alcohol content of my homemade mead, but judging from its effects, I would guess the percentage hovers around the low teens.
+I have never measured the alcohol content of my homemade mead, but judging from its effects, I would guess the percentage hovers around the low double digits.
 However, it will take up to two weeks to ferment.
 If your breakup takes you by surprise, go to a pub with friends and get a glass of something on tap for zero-waste alcohol consumption.

 3. If you need a good cry.